csecht/Search-Engines-Scraper/README.md

 # Search Aggregator
-Aggregates results from several search engines with an easily read text output.
-This is a fork of Search Engines Scraper by tasos_py.
-It is run from the `aggregate_search.py` Python script.
+Aggregates results from several search engines with output to Terminal and text file.
+This is a fork of Search Engines Scraper by tasos_py, but is run from the `aggregate_search.py` Python script.
 ## Supported search engines

 - _[Duckduckgo](https://duckduckgo.com)_